 DIY has developed a range of training for practitioners and cultural organisations in areas such as creative evidencing and inclusive practice.

-Throughout the training day participants worked closely with company members to understand the techniques and principles we use at DIY and to explore how they could use them within their own practice.
-Participants experienced DIY’s current show, Give Me Space! and had the opportunity to create their own multi-sensory planets.
+Throughout these training days participants work closely with company members to understand the techniques and principles we use at DIY and to explore how they could use them within their own practice.

 You created such an open environment which allowed us the freedom to experiment and ask questions.
 I loved having the opportunity to work with DIY cast members in the break out groups”